-MEETING OF THE PUBLIC TRUST BOARD - 5 th November 2020 Chief Executive's Report l .
-AGENDA ITEM: 7 Report Author and Job Title: Richard Beeken, Chief Executive Officer Responsible Director: Richard Beeken, Chief Executive Officer Action Required Approve □ Discuss ⊠ Inform ⊠ Ass sure 🗆 Executive Summary This report provides the Chief Executive's (CEO) overview of the risks to delivery of the Trust strategic objectives and actions the CEO is leading and sponsoring, to address gaps in controls and assurance.
+MEETING OF THE PUBLIC TRUST BOARD - 5 th November 2020 Chief Executive's Repor t AGENDA ITEM: 7 Report Author and Job Title: Richard Beeken, Chief Executive Officer Responsible Director: Richard Beeken, Chief Executive Officer Action Required Approve □ Discuss ⊠ Inform ⊠ Ass ure 🗆 Executive Summary This report provides the Chief Executive's (CEO) overview of the risks to delivery of the Trust strategic objectives and actions the CEO is leading and sponsoring, to address gaps in controls and assurance.
 It provides the Trust Board with a view into the delivery of our strategic objectives through the rapidly changing external tactical and strategic context.
-Recommendation Members of the Trust Board are asked to: Note the content of the report Discuss its contents Determine whether there need to be any changes to the focus and actions of the CEO as reflected in this report Does this report mitigate risk included in the BAF or Trust Risk Registers? please outline This report sets out the key immediate and strategic risks to the delivery of our Trust strategic objectives and describes the CEO's personal areas of focus and action to mitigate those risks.
-The Board are invited to discuss the report and any changes it wishes to see in CEO focus in the coming weeks and months.
-Resource implications There are no resource imp olications associat ted with this paper.
-Legal and Equality and Diversity implications There are no legal or equality and diversity implications associated with this paper.
-Strategic Objectives Safe, high quality care ⊠ Care at hor me ⊠ Partners ⊠ Resources ⊠ Value colle agues ⊠
+Recommendation Members of the Trust Board are asked to: Note the content of the report Discuss its contents Determine whether there need to be any changes to the focus and actions of the CEO as reflected in this report Does this report mitigate risk included in the BAF or Trust Risk Registers? please outline Resource implications This report sets out the ke delivery of our Trust strate personal areas of focus ar Board are invited to discus see in CEO focus in the co There are no resource imp gic objectives and ad action to mitiga so the report and a oming weeks and d describes the CEO's te those risks.
+The any changes it wishes to months.
+Legal and Equality and Diversity implications There are no resource implications associated with this paper.
+There are no legal or equality and diversity implications associated with this paper.
+Strategic Objectives Safe, high quality care ⊠ Care at hor ne  Partners ⊠ Resources ⊠ Value colle agues ⊠